-Sandra Booker is regarded as one of the best voices on the modern jazz scene.
+Sandra Booker is regarded as one of the best voices in the modern jazz scene.

-She has performed with Lalo Schifrin, Wynton Marsalis & The Lincoln Center Jazz Orchestra, Billy Higgins, the WDR Big Band, Harry Connick, Jr., Ernie Watts, Patrice Rushen, Steve Tyrell, Nicola Sabato, Dado Moroni, Kirk Lightsey and Karen Briggs among others.
+She has performed with Lalo Schifrin, Wynton Marsalis & The Lincoln Center Jazz Orchestra, Billy Higgins, the WDR Big Band, Harry Connick, Jr., Frank Collett, Nicola Sabato, Dado Moroni, Dennis Dreith Band, Kirk Lightsey and Karen Briggs among others.

 She combines aspects of different genres to blend old styles into new ones such as urban country, French neo-soul or contemporary gospel/hip-hop.
 The fusing of styles ranging from blues, R&B to Brazilian and classical music into her compositions and performances, Booker is changing the sound of music as she hears it.

 At age 14, she attended the prestigious New Orleans Center for the Creative Arts.
 Her voice has appeared in major radio and television advertising campaigns including Coca-Cola and Ralph Lauren.
 She earned a B.A. degree from the University of Los Angeles, California (UCLA) in ethnomusicology with an emphasis in jazz studies.
 She has conducted vocal workshops and masterclasses at California State University, Northridge (CSUN), Thelonious Monk Institute of Jazz, LAUSD, and the Civica Scuole di Musica (Sondrio, Italy).